Exploring Different MRI Systems: Open, Upright, and Standing Variants

 Like open MRIs, upright MRI scanners have two large magnets at the top and bottom.
 However, the back part is also enclosed, making the patients feel like they are in a tunnel with an open front.

-Advantages of upright MRI machines
+Advantages of upright MRI Scanner

 Upright MRIs have many benefits, from multiple imaging positions to comfort.
 Let us look at them in detail: